 At the time of publication, the Thailand travel ban has finally been relaxed, at least minimally.
 Foreigners are no longer banned from entering Thailand, although the process of getting in is quite arduous indeed.
 Tourists can now enter if they meet certain criteria, as has been the case English teachers and certain medical tourists since the summer.
 All travelers must jump through many bureaucratic hoops before departing their countries, then spend 15 days in hotel quarantine upon arrival in Thailand.

-You can certainly visit Thailand in 2021 will depend not only on the ban itself, but it’s anyone’s guess as to what the restrictions will be.
-Given the latest good news about vaccines (as of December 2020, both the Moderna and Pfizer mRNA jabs have proven more than 90% effective, with good safety profiles), it’s possible that vaccinated travelers maybe be able to enter Thailand in 2021 with no other hoops to jump through.
+You can certainly visit Thailand in 2021 if you want, but it’s anyone’s guess as to what the restrictions will be.
+Given the latest good news about vaccines (as of February 2021, more than half a dozen non-Chinese vaccines have obtained approval in various countries around the world), it’s possible that vaccinated travelers maybe be able to enter Thailand in 2021 with no other hoops to jump through.
+Shockingly, even the Tourism Authority of Thailand’s famously stubborn governor seems to have subscribed to this link of thinking!

 Learn About the Latest Thailand Travel Restrictions